GCP 504: Microeconomics and Trade Policy

 Read Introduction to International Economics, Chapter 4, “Heckscher-Ohlin Model of Comparative Advantage” and Chapter 5, “Intra-Industry Trade.”
 (Power Points here)

-Week 13 (April 17-April 23): Political Economy of Trade and Trade Policy
+Week 13 (November 17-November 23): Political Economy of Trade and Trade Policy

 Read Introduction to International Economics, Chapter 6, “The Political Economy of Trade” and Chapter 7, “Trade Policy Analysis.”
 (Power Points here)

 Problem Set 5 due.
-Begin Problem Set 6.
+Begin Problem Set 6 on Canvas.

 Recommended: